chaiyiping/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 ---
 title: Video filters for meeting apps
 author: v-ypalikila
-description: Learn how to add filters, frames, makeups, and so on, to videos and make your videos more presentable for meetings. ms.topic: conceptual ms.localizationpriority: medium ms.author: v-ypalikila
+description: Learn how to add Styles, frames, makeups, and so on, to videos and make your videos more presentable for meetings. ms.topic: conceptual ms.localizationpriority: medium ms.author: v-ypalikila